-Experience shows how different people have very different abilities.
-A person with an ability to listen to others may not have the ability to be a good administrator.
-Someone who is well able to mend a leak or fix a washing machine may have little or no musical ability.
+We know that different people have very different abilities.
+A person with a gift for listening to others may not have the skill to be a good administrator.
+Someone who is able to mend a leak or fix a washing machine might have no musical ability.
 An effective teacher may be a hopeless mechanic.
-We learn from experience whose good at what, and we relate to people accordingly.
-We tend to entrust people with tasks that are in proportion to their ability.
-We also learn from experience what our own abilities are, and what our limitations are, and we tend to take on tasks that correspond to our abilities and avoid tasks that do not.
+We learn from experience who is good at what, and we hire people accordingly, entrusting people with tasks in proportion to their ability.
+We also learn from experience what our own abilities are, and our limitations, and we tend to take on tasks that are possible for us and avoid tasks that are not.

-Many of us may find ourselves having some sympathy for the third servant, because, deep down, we are only too well aware how fear can hold us back and prevent us from doing what we are well capable of doing.
-Fear can be a much more powerful force in the lives of some than others.
+We may find ourselves in some sympathy with the third servant, because, deep down, we are aware how fear can hold us back and keep us from doing what we are capable of.
+Fear is a more powerful force in the lives of some than others.
 There can be many reasons for this.
-Those who have experienced a lot of criticism growing up can be slow to take a risk and may develop a fearful approach to life.
-We are familiar with the Irish proverb, Mol an oige agus tiochfaid siad.
-Praise the young and they will make progress.
+Those who have experienced a lot of criticism growing up can develop a fearful approach to life.
+There is afamiliar Irish proverb, Mol an oige agus tiochfaid siad.
+Praise the young and they will grow.
 The converse can also true.
-Criticize the young and they will be held back.
-Unfair criticism can stunt our growth and prevent us from reaching our God-given potential.
-We hide what we have been given in the ground.
-There it remains safe, but useless.
+Blame the young and you hold them back.
+Unfair criticism can stunt our growth and prevent us from reaching our potential.
+We hide our talent in the ground.
+There it can remain safe but useless.

-Jesus was only too well aware of the disabling power of fear in people's lives.
-It is striking the number of times in the gospels he addresses people with the words, "Do not be afraid."
-When Simon Peter fell down at Jesus' knees saying, "Depart from me, Lord, for I am a sinful man," Jesus replied to him, "Do not be afraid, from now on it is people you will catch."
-When fear threatened to hold Peter back, Jesus called him forward into a new way of life.
-Jesus was present to people in ways that released them from their fear.
-In particular, he did not want fear of failure to hold people back.
-He could cope with failure in others.
-He knew that many people could learn from failure.
-There was little to be learned from staying put.
-There was much to be learnt from striking out, even if failure was experienced along the way.
+Jesus knew of the disabling power of fear in people's lives.
+It is lovely how often he tells people, "Do not be afraid."
+When Peter fell down on his knees saying, "Depart from me, Lord, for I am a sinful man," Jesus told him, "Do not be afraid, from now on you will fish for people."
+When fear threatened to hold Peter back, Jesus called him into a new phase of his life.
+Jesus wants to be present to us all to release us from our fears.

-The tragedy of the third servant in the parable today is that, out of fear, he hid what had been entrusted to him, even though he had the ability to use it well.
-We have each been graced in some way by the Lord for the service of others.
-If I hide what the Lord has given me, others are thereby deprived.
-Most of us need a bit of encouragement to place our gifts at the disposal of others.
-Part of our baptismal calling is to give others courage, to encourage others.
-A couple of verses beyond where today's second reading ends, Paul writes: "Encourage one another and build up each other, as indeed you are doing."
-In these difficult times for the church, the ministry of encouragement is all the more necessary.
-There is much to be learned from the mistakes of the past, but the Lord would not want us to go to ground.
-Now is not the time to hide our Good News in the ground out of fear.
+We have each been graced by the Lord for the service of others.
+If I hide the talents the Lord has given me, others are thereby deprived.
+Most of us need some encouragement to place our gifts at the disposal of others.
+Part of our Christian vocation is to give others courage, to encourage them.
+A couple of verses beyond where today's second reading ends, Paul writes: "Build each other up, as indeed you are doing."
+In these difficult times for the church, the ministry of encouragement is vital.
+Now is not the time to hide the Good News in the ground out of fear.
 Rather, it is a time to encourage each other to share this treasure so that the church may become all that God is calling it to be.

-The basic message of today's Gospel is that we all have talents.
+The parable reminds us that we all have talents.
 Maybe not spectacular or dramatic like other people who get national or international acclaim; just ordinary, but nevertheless important.
 Experts say that the average person uses only a fraction of their talents.
 Here are three statements to think about: